Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-\textit{Acknowledgments. ---} This work was supported by the National Natural Science Foundation of China (NSFC, Grants No. 12204074, No. 12222402, No. 92365101, No. 12347101, and No. 12074108) and the Natural Science Foundation of Chongqing (Grants No. 2023NSCQ-JQX0024 and No. CSTB2022NSCQ-MSX0568).
-D.-S.M. also acknowledges funding from the China National Postdoctoral Program for Innovative Talent (Grant No. BX20220367) and the Project Funded by China Postdoctoral Science Foundation (Grant No. 2023M740411).
+This work was supported by the National Natural Science Foundation of China (12204074, 12222402, 92365101, 12347101, 12074108, 12447141, 12404045, and 12474151), the Natural Science Foundation of Chongqing (2023NSCQ-JQX0024 and CSTB2022NSCQ-MSX0568), the Beijing National Laboratory for Condensed Matter Physics (2024BNLCMPKF025), the Postdoctoral Fellowship Program of CPSF (GZC20252254), the Special Funding for Postdoctoral Research Projects in Chongqing (2024CQBSHTB2036), and the Science and Technology Research Program of Chongqing Municipal Education Commission (KJZD-K202500512, KJQN-202400553).